dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

   ...
 ```

 First we need to import our `AuthGuard`.
 Then we'll add the `canActivate: [ AuthGuard ]` key/value to each route that we want to protect.
 This includes the `'create'` route and the `'complete'` route.
 Finally, we need to add `AuthGuard` to the `providers` array.

 Unauthorized users can no longer access routes that require authentication.
-Trying to access protected routes when not logged in redirects visitors to the homepage where they'll see the Log In button.
+Trying to access protected routes when not logged in redirects visitors to the homepage where they'll see the "Log In" button.

 > **Note:** Don't forget to run `$ ng lint` if you haven't been doing so and make sure there are no issues with our code.